If you’ve ever received a credit card balance transfer offer, you may have wondered what they are and how they can benefit you.

 How much will it cost?

-Which balance are payments applied to?
+Which balance do payments go to?

 If you have both a transferred balance and a purchase balance, both with different interest rates, most issuers will apply your minimum payment to the lowest-interest debt first, typically the transferred balance.
 The Credit CARD Act of 2009 requires issuers to apply payments above the minimum to the highest-interest debt first (generally new purchases).
 Ask your lender about its specific policy.